Naval Reserve Officers Training Corps (NROTC): Navy and Marine Corps Options

 What is NROTC?

-The Naval Reserve Officers Training Corps (NROTC) is a college program that educates and trains students to become commissioned officers in the United States Navy or the United States Marine Corps.
+The Naval Reserve Officers Training Corps (NROTC) is a college program that helps students become commissioned officers in the United States Navy or Marine Corps.

 You attend a regular college or university, work on your major like any other student, and add: